inadarei/hyper/_includes/mediatypestructure.md

       **Important:** Hyper registers a special CURIE `{"prefix" : "h", "uri" :
       "http://hyperjson.io/attributes/"}` that is always present and cannot be removed or overriden.
   6. `links` - list of links relevant to the entire document.
-Each link object may have following properties:

-      1. uri - required. string.
-      2. rels - required. arraty of strings or URIs (usually CURRIEed)
-      3. label - optional. string.
-Usually human-readable.
+Identical to the [h:links](#hlinks) in the body, it has the same list of valid attributes.

 - `body` - required.
 Object.
 Contains the main payload of the message.
 Each property of the body object can be any valid JSON value (boolean, string,